The Spanish subjunctive (el subjuntivo) is one of the three moods in Spanish, the other two being the indicative and the imperative.

 Want some extra help with the Spanish subjunctive?

-Practise your way to perfection with Busuu’s Spanish subjunctive grammar unit today!
+Practise your way to perfection with our app Busuu’s Spanish subjunctive grammar unit today.

 In a nutshell, the subjunctive in Spanish is a way of using verbs to describe “virtual information”.